Bulletin #2169, Pruning Woody Landscape Plants

 - The Pruning Calendar

 Pruning is the selective removal of parts of a plant, to improve the plant’s performance.
-Effective pruning of any plant is based on knowledge of the plant’s natural growth habit and how the plant will respond to removal of its various parts (branches, buds, fruits, etc).
+Pruning controls the size and shape of plants and maintains plant health by removing dead, diseased, and damaged branches, to enhance effective flowering and fruiting, and guide new growth.
+Effective pruning of any plant is based on knowledge of the plant’s natural growth habit and how the plant will respond to the removal of its various parts (branches, buds, fruits, etc.).

 Principles of Pruning